darinaTo/Filarmonic-app/README.md

 # Filarmonic app
-The goal this project do some basic functions and standard role.
-The user can register or login, buy ticket get all concerts.
+ The goal of this project do some basic functions and standard roles.
+The user can register or log in, buy tickets get all concerts.
  The project was build according to 3-tier architecture.

 ## Technologies
 - Spring Web/Security/Mvc